AdamSach/davidwightman/site/content/_index.md

 ---
 title: David Majury Wightman
-description: A short description of what this website is
+description: A short description of what this website i
 textcolor: "#c9b239"
 backgroundcolor: "#2a86ad"
 menu_items: